Cost of school lunches in the Autumn Term 2021

 Per day ....................................... £2.45

 Special Dietary Needs:

-If your child has any special dietary needs or food allergies that the catering staff need to be aware of, please download the Babcock4S Special Dietary Needs form and return it to the School Office.
+If your child has any special dietary needs or food allergies that the catering staff need to be aware of, please click here to complete the Special Diet Application.

 Find out more information about the allergens contained in the dishes on the Primary menu, including a list of the 14 key allergens and the dishes they appear in.

 The Surrey School meals provider has changed their name to Twelve15, please visit their website for more information.

 Please pay for lunches via ParentMail PMX or by cheques made payable to SURREY COUNTY COUNCIL.

 Please contact the school office if you have not already registered for ParentMail PMX at St Lawrence.

 Please note that we have been informed by Surrey County Council that their new regulations state that all school meals must be paid for in advance and not in arrears.
 We are therefore not able to supply any meals for your child unless these have been paid for in advance.

 We will contact parents to supply a packed lunch if payments fall into arrears.